-If you have been into your local fabric shop lately, you will know there is a mind-boggling array of sewing scissors and cutting tools to choose from.
-Here I will give you a quick guide to selecting the best sewing scissors and cutting tools in sewing for your projects.
+If you have been into your local fabric shop lately, you will know there is a mind-boggling array of cutting tools in sewing to choose from.
+Here I will give you a quick guide to selecting the best sewing scissors and tools for your projects.

 Cutting Tools in Sewing & Best Sewing Scissors